testground/testground/infra/k8s/README-kops-aws-weave-flannel.md

 ## Known issues

-1. When `weave` is not the first cni defined under `annotations.cni`, pods cannot reach each other via the weave interface.
+1. When pods are started without `annotations.cni` they are not always attached to the Flannel network by default - you have to explicitly set an annotation.
 It is not clear why at this point.

-2. When pods are started without `annotations.cni` they are not always attached to the Flannel network by default - you have to explicitly set an annotation.
-It is not clear why at this point.

-3. Due to 1. even though we are using weave, currently we can't benefit from functionality like [Dynamically Attaching and Detaching Applications](https://www.weave.works/docs/net/latest/tasks/manage/dynamically-attach-containers/).
-When you create a pod with only Flannel network as annotation, and later dynamically attach an interface through the host machine with `weave`, this interface is not accessible to other pods in the network.